 Reduces emissions of mercury, carbon dioxide, nitrogen oxides, and sulfur dioxide from fossil fuel-fired electric utility generating units operating in the United States, and for other purposes.
-Introduced April 3, 2001.
+For carbon dioxide, the bill sets a total yearly tonnage cap and requires EPA to promulgate performance standards to attain the standard.
+(Introduced April 3, 2001.)